sonic-com/pagerduty2zabbix/README.md

    and putting your PagerDuty API token into "Send to" of the user's media configuration. (so you have the easy option of additional PD integrations for different teams, etc)
 6. Copy pagerduty2zabbix.conf.example to ./pagerduty2zabbix.conf or /etc/pagerduty2zabbix.conf
+   Make sure not accessible to public, since needs a secret (zabbix API key).
 7. Edit pagerduty2zabbix.conf:
    - Get an API token from PagerDuty that can update the relevant PagerDuty events and set `pdtoken` to that.
      (profile pic > User Settings > Create API User Token)